u-boot/u-boot/doc/usage/cmd/bootefi.rst

     load mmc 0:1 $kernel_addr_r /EFI/grub/grubaa64.efi
     bootefi $kernel_addr_r $fdt_addr_r

-The last file loaded defines the image file path in the loaded image protocol.
+The last UEFI binary loaded defines the image file path in the loaded image protocol.
-Hence the executable should always be loaded last.

 The value of the environment variable *bootargs* is converted from UTF-8 to UTF-16 and passed as load options in the loaded image protocol to the UEFI binary.

+image_addr
+    Address of the UEFI binary.

+fdt_addr
+    Address of the device-tree or '-'.
+If no address is specifiy, the environment variable $fdt_addr is used as first fallback, the address of U-Boot's internal device-tree $fdtcontroladdr as second fallback.
+    When using ACPI no device-tree shall be specified.

+image_size
+    Size of the UEFI binary file.
+This argument is only needed if *image_addr* does not match the address of the last loaded UEFI binary.
+In this case a memory device path will be used as image file path in the loaded image protocol.

 Note
     UEFI binaries that are contained in FIT images are launched via the